-Galway – Clare – Burren Trail Ride Itinerary
+Galway – Clare – County Trail Ride Itinerary

-For six days you will be discovering Ireland's beautiful nature and colourful history on horseback.
-Your horse will be carrying you on this post to post trail ride about 150km from County Galway westwards through the rural areas of County Clare into the unique Burren National Park region and on towards the Wild Atlantic Way overlooking the rough Atlantic coastline with the silhouette of the spectacular Cliffs of Moher in the distance.
+For four days you will be discovering Ireland's beautiful nature and colourful history on horseback.
+Your horse will be carrying you on this post to post trail ride about 80km from rural County Galway westwards through the beautiful countryside of County Clare.

-All riders wanting to join our Galway Clare Burren trail ride have to be physically fit and safe riders in the outdoors in a group of horses at all paces.
+All riders wanting to join our Galway Clare County trail ride have to be physically fit and safe riders in the outdoors in a group of horses at all paces.

 Our max weight limit is 85Kg/185lbs and we do NOT use western saddles!